RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > Windows doesn't have plugins / we won't support it there.

+## httpserver

+This module adds a library with functions to create and run a httpserver.
+Function documentation will be done later.

+> [!NOTE]
+> It's currently disabled by default and has to be enabled with `holylib_enable_httpserver 1`

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377
 `stringtable.FindTable("modelprecache"):GetNumStrings()` -> https://github.com/Facepunch/garrysmod-requests/issues/82